brunomacedo-coxbr/websocket/README.md

 **Utilities:**

-- `initializeSocket(token: string)`: Initializes the WebSocket connection with the given token.
+- `initializeSocket(token: string, onMessage: (data: IMessageData) => void)`: Initializes the WebSocket connection with the given token and message handler.
-- `getSocket()`: Retrieves the current socket instance.
+- `getSocket(onMessage: (data: IMessageData) => void)`: Retrieves a new WebSocket client instance with the provided message handler.

 ## Troubleshooting

 - **Server not starting:** Ensure you have installed all dependencies and there are no port conflicts.
 - **Client not connecting:** Verify that the server is running and the token is correct.
+- **Authentication issues:** Confirm that the token being used is correct and matches the one expected by the server.